 At the 2015 Young Concert Artists International Auditions, he was awarded First Prize as well as five performance prizes.
 Other accolades include First Prize at the 2014 Wideman International Piano Competition in Louisiana, the Piano Prize and Audience Prize at the 2013 America - Israel Cultural Foundation's Aviv Competition, Third Prize at the inaugural Midwest Piano Competition in Iowa in 2014, First Prize and a special prize for a commissioned piece at the 2010 Clairmont Competition in Israel, and First Prize at the 2010 Piano Forever competition in Ashdod, which gave him a full scholarship to attend master classes in the U.S. and an opportunity to perform as soloist with the Ashdod Symphony Orchestra.
 He has also won First Prizes at the Chopin Competition for Young Pianists in TelAviv, the Rig'ey See Piano Competition in Ashdod, the Pnina Zaltzman Piano Competition for Young Pianists in KfarSava, and the Tel-Hai International Piano Masterclasses Concerto Competition.
 After winning Second Prize at the International Russian Music Piano Competition in San Jose, he captured First Prize at the Aspen Music Festival Concerto Competition.
 He has received Top Prizes in other international competitions such as the International Keyboard Institute Festival Piano Competition in New York, Arte Con Anima Piano Competition in Greece, and the International Baltic Piano Competition in Poland.

 Tomer Gewirtzman started his musical education at the age of 8, with Ms. Raaya Shpol at the Rubin Conservatory in Haifa, and continued his piano studies with Prof. Vadim Monastirski from the Rubin Academy in Jerusalem.
 From 2008 to 2011, he served in the Israeli Defense Forces, in the “Outstanding Musician” program, where he combined regular military service, with extensive music studies at the University.
 He completed his bachelor’s degree at the Buchmann-Mehta school of music in Tel-Aviv, in the studio of Arie Vardi.
-He earned his Master’s degree at the Juilliard School, working with Maestro Sergei Babayan, where he received the prestigious Kovner Fellowship award.
-He continues his studies at Juilliard in the Artist Diploma program.
+He earned his Master’s degree and Artist Diploma at the Juilliard School, working with Maestro Sergei Babayan, where he received the prestigious Kovner Fellowship award.